danishahmer14-collab/Danish-Ahmer-Abbasi-Al-Aziz-Technologies-Internship/Week 2/Day 3/README.md

 the model learns from.
 The cost of providing the test data is high, and it is not used to train the model.
 — only used to see if model is working well on data not used to train the model.
 Validation data is An optional third split during development to fine tune settings without losing data.
-Contacting the last test set.
-Data Preprocessing is cleaning and preparing raw Data before feeding it to model.
+Data Preprocessing is cleaning and preparing raw
+Data before feeding it to model.
 Train/Test Split is splitting your data so that The model will not "cheat" by training and testing on the same data — imitates its performance on "real unseen data".
 Feature Scaling — putting